-4. If damage occurred: Granting compensation for individuals suffering from human health damages caused by illegal IED installations at https://ec.europa.eu/info/law/better-regulation/have-your-say/initiatives/12306- Industrial-emissions-EU-rules-updated_en.
+4. If damage occurred: Granting compensation for individuals suffering from human health damages caused by illegal IED installations

 Even with the best regulation, large agro-industrial activities will still sometimes fail to comply with the IED and cause severe damage to human health.
 Such illegal IED operations can lead to multiple types of pollution: for example the emissions of toxic substances into air, water, soil